 How was your experience as one of the first female pilots?

-When I started we were with only 5 women.
-The first female pilot was Yvonne Cunha, she started in 1974 and for her it was a really tough time.
+The first female pilot in Belgium was Yvonne Cunha, she started in 1974 by TEA and for her it was a really tough time.
 Most of the other pilots told her she should better stay home to take care of the kids.
 She would never fly with passengers as it was 'not suitable for a lady'.
 But she did not give up, and finally managed to become the first female captain!
 She still received the nickname "Captain Pussy" though.....
 But by the time I became captain, men were already used to it and I never had the feeling I had to do better than them.

 What was the most difficult period in your career?